Matousik/Doggoland-Gatsby-CMS-Net/src/pages/index.md

     shouldn't just taste good, it should do good too.
 We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
-description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
+    - image: /img/marp-falco-ben-lejla-40dim.png
+      text: falco-lejla-ben
-    - image: /img/falco-pelisek.jpg
+    - image: /img/marp-falco-40dim.png
+      text: falco-marp
-    - image: /img/chemex.jpg
+    - image: /img/marp-ben-40dim.png
+      text: ben-marp
-    - image: /img/rosie-portret.jpg
+    - image: /img/marp-lejla-40dim.png
+      text: lejla-marp
-    - image: /img/chemex.jpg
+    - image: /img/duchove-coklojzen-40dim.png
+      text: duchove
   heading: What we offer
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their